 Includes assessment, monitoring and management of business performance.
-Examples include adjustments to improve regulatory activity, against business performance reports against Key Performance Indicators (KPI) and similar activities.
+Such as adjustments to improve regulatory activity against business performance, reports against key performance indicators and similar activities.

 Assurance activities

 Risk management

 Involves assessing and managing the risks posed to Australia's ability to maintain market access.
 This includes communicating results of risk analysis, modelling and forecasting to operational areas and the collection, receipt and use of reliable compliance data to meet the departments compliance objectives.
 This work also includes any associated travel and regulated entity assistance work.
 For example, organising, involvement in and responding to overseas government's systems-based audits.